 168 Now, concerning the lands inhabited by Libyans, the Adyrmachidians are the people that live nearest to Egypt.
 They follow Egyptian customs for the most part, but dress like other Libyans.
 Their women wear twisted bronze ornaments on both legs.
 Their hair is long.
 Each catches her own lice, then bites them and throws them away.
 (2) They are the only Libyans that do this, and they alone put on display to the king all virgins that are to be married.
 The king then takes the virginity of whichever of these maidens pleases him.
 These Adyrmachidians extend from Egypt to the harbour called Plynos.

 170 The next people west of the Giligamians are the Asbystians.
-These people live inland from Kyrene, but they do not extend to the coast, for that is Kyrenaian territory.
+These people live inland from Cyrene, but they do not extend to the coast, for that is Cyrenaian territory.
 These people drive four-horse chariots to a greater extent than any other Libyans.
-It is their practice to imitate most of the Kyrenaian customs.
+It is their practice to imitate most of the Cyrenaian customs.

 [Auschisians and Bakalians]